codefresh-io/argo-hub/workflows/codefresh-csdp/versions/0.0.6/docs/image-enricher-git-info.md

 * GITHUB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
 Default is 'token'
 * GITLAB_HOST (optional) - The URL to reach GitLab (support on-premises GitLab host).
 Default is 'gitlab.com'
 * GITLAB_TOKEN (required) - The Kubernetes secret containing the GitLab token
-* GITLAB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
+* GITLAB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitLab token.
 Default is 'token'

 ### Outputs
 no outputs